Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: Numerical results

-In \hyperref[fig:trace]{\Cref{fig:trace}}, we compare the solution obtained using the HHO discretization with the reference solution at the two sensors located at $\cal{S}^{\sc{f}} := (-0.65, 1.3) ~[\rm{km}]$ and $\cal{S}^{\sc{s}} := (-0.75, 1.08)~[\rm{km}]$.
+In \hyperref[fig:trace]{\Cref{fig:trace}}, we compare the solution obtained using the HHO discretization with the reference solution using 5 GLL nodes at the two sensors located at $\cal{S}^{\sc{f}} := (-0.65, 1.3) ~[\rm{km}]$ and $\cal{S}^{\sc{s}} := (-0.75, 1.08)~[\rm{km}]$.
 An important conclusion is that the numerical results obtained using the HHO discretization applied to the different meshes are undistinguishable, thereby confirming the robustness of the proposed method with respect to the mesh.
-Furthermore, the numerical predictions perfectly match the reference solution for which the mesh is (and can only be) quadrangular.
-This underlines the accuracy of the developed HHO method for the simulation of wavefield propagation in complex media, and its strong potential for extension to large-scale simulations.
-Moreover, it is interesting to notice the oscillations in the atmosphere, that are related to the multiple waves leaking from the sedimentary basin, as seen in Figure \ref{fig:snapshot}.
+Furthermore, the numerical predictions perfectly match the reference solution for which the mesh is (and can only be) quadrilateral.
+To appreciate the errors more quantitatively, we report in the third and fourth lines of \hyperref[nb_ddls]{\Cref{nb_ddls}} the relative $\ell^2(J)$-errors at both sensors with respect to the reference solution using 9 GLL nodes in each direction.
+For comparison, these errors are, respectively, $4.68\times10^{-4}$ and $9.78\times10^{-4}$ when comparing the results of the spectral element solver using 5 and 9 GLL nodes.
+These results underline the accuracy of the developed HHO method for the simulation of wavefield propagation in complex media, and its strong potential for extension to large-scale simulations. \ifHAL